Jacob-Friesen/socketio-auth/README.md

 npm install "git://github.com/z-open/socketio-jwt#commit-ish
 ```

-## options
+## Usage

+__socketIoAuth.socketServe(server, options)__

+This creates an instance of socketio that handles connection/reconnection via tokens.

+Options are the following:

 refresh: to provide a function that returns a token, based on a payload.
+There is a function by default that adds the token duration (dur) to the payload and sets the token expiration.

+claim: to provide a function that returns a claim based on a user

+secret: the value to compute the jwt token if the default generation is used;

+disposalInterval: value in seconds, interval between attempt to dispose expired token from the black list (get rid of expired token since they can not be reused anyway)

+tokenExpiresInMins: duration of the session token (long life) if the refresh option is not provided.

+__socketioAuth.apiServe(app,options)__

+This will add login and register request handling to an express app.
+If credentials are posted to url /login or /registration, a authorization code or app url will be sent back.
+The client will need it to connect the socketio instance.

+Options are the following:

 claim: to provide a function that returns a claim based on a user